 This page includes very minor errors that we found reading and re-reading Providence comics, by Alan Moore and Jacen Burrows.
 This is not a critique of the comic.
 None of these are a big deal.

 This page lists things that appear to be typos or very small mistakes – though we could be wrong.
 We think that this stuff might be corrected in something like a collected edition, but if it is not, no problem.
+(Note that we did report these to Avatar Press, and several of them have been corrected in collected editions.
+Corrected items are marked with an asterisk below.)

 - Cover, P15,p1 – The entry to #317 does not appear to have steps leading down to the door, but those steps are clearly shown on P21,p1.